23004742/Search-Algorithm/README.md

 1. Hardware – PCs
 2. Anaconda – Python 3.7 Installation / Moodle-Code Runner
 ## Algorithm:
-first use the array function
+1.first use the array function
-use the rsnge operator
+2.use the range operator
-evaluvate the values
+3.evaluvate the values
-use the else function
+4.use the else function
-use the print statment
+5.use the print statment
 ## Linear Search:
 1. Start from the leftmost element of array[] and compare k with each element of array[] one by one.
 2. If k matches with an element in array[] , return the index.